-Sandy Scullion, Senior Vice-President, Global Retail & Services, Powersports Group
+Sandy Scullion, President, Powersports Group

-Sandy Scullion joined BRP in 1994 and has held various leadership positions before becoming Senior Vice-President, Global Retail & Services, Powersports Group in 2016.
+In May 2022, Sandy Scullion was appointed President, Powersports Group.
+In addition to keeping his current retail, sales and consumer experience responsibilities, Mr. Scullion will now oversee all manufacturing operations for Powersports in Canada, Mexico and Finland.
+He joined BRP in 1994 and has held various leadership positions before becoming Senior Vice-President, Global Retail & Services, Powersports Group in 2016.